 It is a visual representation of how the consumer interacts with the store, products and other business assets while completing a buying cycle.

-Here is an example of mapping your prospects and customers journey, from prospects to advocates.
+You may see below a chart I created as an example of mapping your customers’ journey, from simple prospects to real brand advocates.

 My recommendation is to perform this mapping on a decision-making model such as AIDA or hierarchy of effects and assign for both touchpoints and marketing tools.
 In most projects there are 6 important stages: